-Our Board unanimously recommends that you vote FOR ratification of the appointment of KPMG LLP as the Company's independent auditor for fiscal 2016.
+Our Board unanimously recommends that you vote FOR ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2018.

 MISCELLANEOUS

 Stockholder Communications

 Stockholders and other interested parties may communicate with any of our directors by writing to them c/o Corporate Secretary, Gartner, Inc., 56 Top Gallant Road, P.O.
 10212, Stamford, CT 06904-2212.
 All communications other than those which on their face are suspicious, inappropriate or illegible will be delivered to the director to whom they are addressed.